Wrecking a Structure

 2. Asbestos Inspection:

 · Verification of whether asbestos is present or not must be determined.
-Upon approval of the asbestos report, the Health Department will forward their approval to the Department of Building Development Services.
+Upon approval of the asbestos report, the Department of Environmental Services will forward their approval to the Department of Building Development Services.

 3. City Utilities: